thecarpetjasp/Artificial-Intelligence-Number-Recognition-Neural-Network/README.md

 ![alt text](https://upload.wikimedia.org/wikipedia/commons/f/f7/MnistExamplesModified.png)

 # Reliability
-The model was trained in approximately 60 seconds acheiving an accuracy of 100% and a loss value of 0.01.
+The model was trained in approximately 60 seconds achieving an accuracy of 100% and a loss value of 0.01.
 With more tweaks and changes to the learning rate, decay and momentum of the Optimizer SGD, you could easily lower the loss further.

 # Specifications
 The model consists of a vanilla neural network using the Feed-Forward method along with the Rectified Linear Unit activation function and the Softmax activation function.
 The model uses backpropagation with gradient descent to determine the derivates of the weights